Updated: 1 day ago

 I’m going to preface this by saying there’s no “right way” to tackle training through the winter.
-Your exact approach will depend on a lot of factors, including your location, your personality and reason for running, your upcoming goals and races, and equipment you have access to.
+Your exact approach will depend on a lot of factors, including your location, your personality and reason for running, your upcoming goals and races, and the equipment you have access to.
 Talk to your coach or figure out your long-term plan, and how your winter fits into that.

 If the timing is right, you can take a brief “down season.”
 Some find this helpful sometimes right after the time change, some later during the icy shoulder season.
 The time change throws all sorts of wacky things at you.
 Most people have a work schedule that means they’re either a dedicated morning runner or evening runner.
 Either way, the time change may affect you.
-Taking a week or two weeks of decreased volume may help you adjust more easily (especially mentally) as the days continue to get shorter through December.
+Taking 1-3 weeks of decreased volume may help you adjust more easily (especially mentally) as the days continue to get shorter through December.
 Think of it not as an off-season, but a down week on steroids.
-I don’t recommend stopping running completely, but rather taking an “anything counts” mentality for a week or two.
-Many runners do well with a consistency goal of a certain number of runs or mileage per week, with no structure about how that happens.
+I don’t recommend stopping running completely, but rather taking an “anything counts” mentality to maintain consistency while reducing volume.
+Some runners do well with a consistency goal of a certain number of runs or mileage per week, with no structure about how that happens.

 When possible, run outside.
 The treadmill seems to be something that runners either love or hate.
 You probably already know whether it works for you.
 It can be a really helpful tool for many runners (especially parents) to achieve consistency.
-That said, if it makes you hate running, it’s best to avoid it whenever possible.
-Even if you do use the treadmill, try to get outside when possible, as the effects on your stride may be slightly different, and you want to get the sunlight and fresh air.
-(Side note: there’s a chance treadmill could offer a small mental boost for ultra running, perhaps especially timed loop races.)
+That said, if it makes you dread running, it’s best to avoid it whenever possible.
+If you do need to use the treadmill, try to get outside when possible, as the effects on your stride may be slightly different, and you want to get the sunlight and fresh air.

 Get as much sunlight as possible, and supplement with Vitamin D. Depending on your schedule, it may not be possible to run in the daylight every day, but do everything you can to get your sunlight.
 Whether it’s a walk at lunch, or just opening all your window blinds, sunlight is practically magic during the winter.

-Tip #5 Be flexible.
-If you live in a winter climate, the weather may foil your plans for a fast workout or marathon pace run.
+Be flexible.
+If you live in a winter climate, the weather may foil your plans for a fast workout or important long run.
 Even with traction devices, some conditions are just not safe for fast running.
 If you’re not a treadmill person, planning ahead and adjusting your week as necessary (or communicating with your coach) may be the best way to ensure consistent training and reduce your injury risk.
 Try your best to maintain the routine, but be flexible and adjust when needed!

-Tip #5 Have the right equipment.
+Have the right equipment.
 Depending on where you live, this may include snowshoes, microspikes, YakTrax, screw shoes, carbide studs, Goretex socks, duct tape, merino wool base layers, waterproof pants, etc. You may not need all of this, but have some options so you can keep being consistent regardless of weather!
 For road runners, GripStuds, LaSportiva Hobnails and similar screw-in studs are an ideal alternative to bulky strap-on devices.

-Tip #6 Layer your clothes.
+Also on the topic of equipment... layer your clothes!
 It’s almost never as cold as it seems; usually wind is the factor that you need to worry about.
 Have a wind-blocking layer (wind breaker in warmer temperatures, a waterproof layer blocks more wind and seals in heat for colder temperatures) with a long sleeve shirt underneath.
 If it’s extremely cold, use a merino wool base layer, and you may even need a mid layer in extreme circumstances.

-Tip #7 Warm your lower legs up before you run outside.
-Your lower legs are your shock absorbers.
-By going outside into cold temps with cold legs, you can risk injuring not only your lower legs but higher up in the chain too.
+Warm up your lower legs and feet before you run outside.
+These are your shock absorbers.
+By going outside into cold temps with cold legs, you can risk injuring not only your lower legs but muscles higher up in the chain too.
 Doing some leg swings or calf raises indoors, and perhaps even jumping jacks before you go out might be enough.
-On cold days, I sometimes run my feet/calves under warm water, then dry them off and put my running clothes on.
-Find what works for you, but don’t start out completely cold!
+On extremely cold days, I sometimes run my feet/calves under warm water, then dry them off and put my running clothes on.
+Find what works for you, just don’t start out completely cold!
 On a related note, be sure to keep your shoes indoors and warm, so the midsoles stay flexible and squishy!